 Dermarollers were the first skin needling devices after the tattoo gun.
-Dr Fernandes, a South African plastic surgeon (who was also responsible for skincare brand Environ), was the first to develop dermaroller technology.
-The first skin needling widely used.
+Dr Fernandes, a South African plastic surgeon (also responsible for skincare brand Environ), was the first to develop dermaroller technology.
+The first skin needling is widely used.
 However, the rolling technique did cause excessive trauma to the skin when needling to deeper levels.
-They remain a home treatment with the external application only.
+As a result, they remain a home treatment with the external application only.

 Microneedling Pen such as Dermapen

-The last evolution for skin needling is rf Microneedling.
+The last evolution for skin needling is RF Microneedling.
 The first introduced onto the market was ePrime; however, this was quickly surpassed with more predictable devices, including Infini and Secret R.F.
-The introduction of rf microneedling was a game-changer combined with two beneficial skin treatments.
+The introduction of RF microneedling was a game-changer combined with two beneficial skin treatments.
 I.e. radiofrequency and microneedling.
-Rf microneedling allows a controlled depth of penetration and a controlled energy release deep in the skin.
+RF microneedling allows a controlled depth of penetration and a controlled energy release deep in the skin.
 It is now considered the single most helpful treatment for most types of acne scarring.
-It can be combined with CO2 laser or other treatment modalities.
+It can be combined with a CO2 laser or other treatment modalities.